saraclohisey/lab_handbook/papers/submitting/response_from_editor_reviews.md

 `
 Reviewer2: I think you don't know how to add 2+2.
 Answer: We thank Reviewer 2 for this insightful comment.
-Please see a basic mathematics text for the interpretation of 2+2 which we beleive is in agreement with the conclusions made in our manuscript.
+Please see a basic mathematics text for the interpretation of 2+2 which we believe is in agreement with the conclusions made in our manuscript.
 `

 - File2: A copy of the manuscript with all changes tracked (and line numbers referenced in File1).